alicezrzhao/alicezrzhao.github.io/_pages/about.md

 I received my B.Eng degree in Software Engineering from South China University of Technology (SCUT).
 Previously, I had work experience in Tencent and worked as research assistant in SCUT advised by [Prof.Junying Chen](https://scholar.google.com/citations?user=vbIfLPsAAAAJ&hl=zh-CN).

 ## Recent News
+- Sep 2024: One paper is accepted to SIGGRAPH Asia 2024 Educator's Forum.
 - Jul 2024: One paper is accepted to SIGGRAPH Asia 2024.
 - Jul 2023: One paper is accepted to GCPR 2023.
 - June 2023: One paper is accepted to AAAI 2023 Summer Symposium - AI x Metaverse, with **Best Paper Award**.